michaelcloran/plan-your-day/README.md

 ![Add task form mobile](images/images_docs/add_task_form_mobile.png)

 Note on this form that the start time must be less than the end time or a message pops up prompting you to change the start time.
 Also note that the categories listing in the dropdown combo box is categories specific to the logged in user.
 Also note that in order to add a task there must be at least one category created via clicking on the categories link on the navbar and then clicking on the Add Category button.
+Also note that you can enter dates previous to todays date, this allows when on a job to enter the task later when you have time.
+When you enter a date other than todays date the task list is for that date in order for you to manage tasks for a particular date but when you click on the home navbar item it shows tasks just for todays date.

 <hr>